weaviate/weaviate-io/developers/weaviate/concepts/indexing.md

 # tags: ['basics']
 ---

 Weaviate supports several types of indices.
-This page focuses on two of the most prominent:

-1. An **approximate nearest neighbor index (ANN)** - the ANN index is used to serve all vector-search queries.
+1. **Vector indexes** - a vector index (e.g. ANN or flat) is used to serve all vector-search queries.
-1. An **inverted index** - the inverted index allows for filtering by properties, as well as serve BM25 queries.
+1. **Inverted indexes** - inverted indexes allow for filtering by properties, as well as serve BM25 queries.

-You can configure indices in Weaviate per class.
-One of Weaviate's core strengths is combining the ANN index with an inverted index.
+You can configure indices in Weaviate per collection.

 Some things to bear in mind: